<<< DIY Campervan Mini Projects

 Our Campervan has a bike rack fitted to the back doors – but the rack has a 35kg weight limit, which is not enough capacity for 2 x 24 kg e-Bikes.
 We also need to consider our van’s overall GVM, which is getting close to maxing out when fully loaded (3550kg).

-Recently we began considering a compromise e-option – fitting our carbon-frame road bikes with a hub motor and battery, so that they could still be ridden as ‘regular’ bikes most of the time, but with an option to push a button for a little battery-boost on that long climb, when all those riding with us (on their e-Bikes) take off into the distance.
+After much consideration, we decided on a compromise e-option – fitting our carbon-frame road bikes with a hub motor and battery, so that they could still be ridden as ‘regular’ bikes most of the time, but with an option to push a button for a little battery-boost on that long climb, when all those riding with us (on their e-Bikes) take off into the distance.

 Incorporating a battery and hub motor on our regular bikes provides an e-Boost to our pedaling when required, without a dramatic increase in weight.